phoenixframework/phoenix/guides/routing.md

 ...
 ```

-This looks good, but there is a problem here.
 Remember that we wanted both user-facing review routes `/reviews` and the admin ones `/admin/reviews`.
 If we now include the user-facing reviews in our router under the root scope like this:

 ```elixir
 scope "/", HelloWeb do